-A ratio debit spread is simply a way to lower the cost of buying options, as the two options that you sell to open (short) helps offset the cost of the option that you buy to open.
-Therefore, this ratio put debit spread is a way to lower the cost of establishing a bearish put option trade.
-Many brokers will require the use of margin and/or a set amount of reserved capital and/or a margin account to execute a debit spread; contact your broker directly for specific requirements.
+A debit spread is simply a way to lower the cost of buying options, as the option that you sell to open (short) helps offset the cost of the option that you buy to open.
+Therefore, this call debit spread is a way to lower the cost of buying bullish call options.
+Many brokers will require the use of margin and/or a set amount of reserved capital to execute a debit spread; contact your broker directly for specific requirements.

 Follow our Facebook page to receive each Trade of the Day direct to your News Feed — and join the conversation.